Platoniq/wilder-journal/_articles/en/be-part-does-a-students-decision-have-the-same-power-as-a-teachers.md

 > "To avoid this \[students being passive subjects of their lives], the school gives them spaces, possibilities to have a say in some of the decisions, but they are still very controlled and led from the school’s structure.
 We still have a long way to go to generate real participation and governance without the constant supervision of the educator.
 We cannot claim empowerment without spaces of empowerment.
 (2/2)"

-{% gallery { "simple": true, "images": [{"path":"/media/bepart-5.jpeg", "caption": "What is the role of technology, social media and innovative communication strategies in involving young people?"}] } %}
+{% gallery { "simple": false, "images": [{"path":"/media/bepart-5.jpeg", "caption": "What is the role of technology, social media and innovative communication strategies in involving young people?"}] } %}

 ## What is the role of technology, social media and innovative communication strategies in involving young people?